dsdanielpark/dsdanielpark/README.md

 <br>

 ## Portfolio Contents
-_On 2023-11-07, I have decided to make the majority of open-source repositories and Hugging Face models **private**._
+_On 2023-11-07, I have decided to make the majority of repositories and Hugging Face models **private**._
 - [*Large Language Model*](#large-language-model)
 - [*Huggingface*](#huggingface)
 - [*Projects*](#projects)